oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 ## Overall Structure of a CSAR

->  author="Calin Curescu"
+<span class="comment-start" id="1367" author="Calin Curescu"
-> date="2020-06-09T17:00:00Z"
->
-> Thinh would like to have this resolved
-> before publishing TOSCA v2.0.
+date="2020-06-09T17:00:00Z">Thinh would like to have this resolved before publishing TOSCA v2.0.
 What is zip?
-We need to give a clearer
-> definition of the zip format.
+We need to give a clearer definition of the zip format.
 What version.
-Thinh will get back with a
-> more specific definition.
+Thinh will get back with a more specific definition.
-> Tal: look at java **jar specification**?
-It is zip...

-A CSAR is a
-zip file <span class="comment-end" id="1367"></span>where TOSCA
-definitions along with all accompanying artifacts (e.g. scripts, binaries, configuration files) can be packaged together.
+Tal: look at java **jar specification**?
+It is zip...</span>A CSAR is a zip file <span class="comment-end" id="1367"></span>where TOSCA definitions along with all accompanying artifacts (e.g. scripts, binaries, configuration files) can be packaged together.
 The zip file